Richmond Health Care Center: A Leading Provider of Quality Rehabilitation, Memory and Skilled Nursing Care

 Every resident is a part of the Richmond Health Care Center family.
 You may rest assured that your loved one will receive daily care with healing and compassion in mind.
 We offer both long-term care and post-surgery nursing care.

 Outpatient care is one of the comprehensive care options offered at Richmond Health Care Center.
 For residents with heart disease, COPD, diabetes, and more, an expert nursing staff is available to help reduce hospitalizations.
-You can enjoy peace of mind knowing that your loved one is enjoying excellent quality of life.
+You can enjoy peace of mind knowing that your loved one is enjoying an excellent quality of life.

 Diseases that affect memory can be a challenge.
 At Richmond Health Care Center we work with our residents to help them maintain a sense of purpose while maintaining their identity.
 We provide activities for Alzheimer’s and dementia patients that help improve retention and improve the independence of each resident.